ibmdcb/k8s-serviceroute-conrtoller/README.md

 status:
   fullRouteName: grafana-route.fqdn.com
 ```
-In essense, it allows an istio cluster to provide route as a service.
-The service can be convenient in use cases where manual setup of wildcard dns and certificate takes time.
+In essense, it allows an istio cluster to provide **route as a service**, a service needed when manual setup of wildcard dns and certificate takes time.

-This repository is based on the example-controller  a simple controller for watching Foo resources as
-defined with a CustomResourceDefinition (CRD).

-**Note:** go-get or vendor this package as `k8s.io/sample-controller`.

-This particular example demonstrates how to perform basic operations such as:

-* How to register a new custom resource (custom resource type) of type `Foo` using a CustomResourceDefinition.
-* How to create/get/list instances of your new resource type `Foo`.
-* How to setup a controller on resource handling create/update/delete events.

-It makes use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator)
-to generate a typed client, informers, listers and deep-copy functions.
-You can
-do this yourself using the `./hack/update-codegen.sh` script.

-The `update-codegen` script will automatically generate the following files &
-directories:

-* `pkg/apis/samplecontroller/v1alpha1/zz_generated.deepcopy.go`
-* `pkg/generated/`

-Changes should not be made to these files manually, and when creating your own
-controller based off of this implementation you should not copy these files and
-instead run the `update-codegen` script to generate your own.
+## Architecture

 ## Details